-All members of Churches Together in England and of CYTUN are deemed to be included in the above definition, as are all other churches and ecclesial communities that are in membership of any local Churches Together Group (by whatever title) on the above basis.
-Please see www.cte.org.uk for further details. - 5.
-The Authority's Geographical Information System (GIS) in use at the time of setting this policy takes the measurement between the address mapping points of the school and the address at which the child lives for most of the week.
-If distances are equal, as calculated by the Authority's GIS system, for example a flat in a block of dwellings with the same front entrance, a random allocation system will be used to determine the allocation, supervised by an independent person. - 6.
+- 6. The Authority's Geographical Information System (GIS) in use at the time of setting this policy takes the measurement between the address mapping points of the school and the address at which the child lives for most of the week.
+If distances are equal, as calculated by the Authority's GIS system, for example a flat in a block of dwellings with the same front entrance, a random allocation system will be used to determine the allocation, supervised by an independent person. - 7.
 If the last pupil offered a place (the 60th child) is from a multiple birth, a place will be offered to each of the siblings concerned.
 This may temporarily result in an admission number over 60.